mingomongo/DarkMingo-Theme-for-Cockatrice/README.md

 Also, if you're interested in editing this theme, [here](https://drive.google.com/open?id=1I2JmUKKwJwR0RJyn8lmG499Te9ulrAyH) are the Illustrator and Photoshop I used to create the graphics.

 ## Installation
-Create the directory if it doesn't exist and drag the zip folder inside.<br>
+* Download the Source Code zip from above and drag it to the correct directory below.
+If you haven't installed a theme before the "themes" folder won't exist, so create it!.<br>
   * Windows: C:\Users\USERNAME\AppData\Local\Cockatrice\Cockatrice\themes
   * Linux: ~/.local/share/Cockatrice/Cockatrice/themes
   * Mac OSX: ~/Library/Application Support/Cockatrice/Cockatrice/themes
-After, unzip the folder then drag the first folder out.
-Essentially, you want the folder order to be: /themes/DarkMingo-Theme-for-Cockatrice-1.0/ then the contents.
-If there's another folder inbetween the theme won't work.<br>
+* After, unzip the folder then drag the first folder out.
+Essentially, you want the folder order to be: /themes/DarkMingo-Theme-for-Cockatrice-1.0/ then all the contents.
+If there's another folder inbetween the theme won't work.
-Then go to Settings > Appearance on Cockatrice, then select the theme from the dropdown, then restart Cockatrice to get everything showing how it should.
+* Then go to Settings > Appearance on Cockatrice, then select the theme from the dropdown, then restart Cockatrice to get everything showing how it should.

 ## Bugs and stuff for future themers